Vallée Blanche Cable Car: System

 The Vallée Blanche Cable Car has fixed track cables (one each direction) carrying 12 groups of 3 small cabins each which are pulled by a haulage rope of 10200 m in a single loop.

 The cabins take some 30 to 35 minutes for the whole distance, including 5 short stops corresponding the stops of the cabins arriving in the stations at either end.

 The cabins run from the Aiguille du Midi station (3778 m elevation) across a span of 1684 m over Vallée Blanche, a glacier and snow valley, to the Gros Rognon station (3536 m).
 The Gros Rognon station is not a passenger station—it contains the counterweights of the fixed cables and the rails bending the horizontal direction of the cables by some 8° to the right.

 Beyond the Gros Rognon, the cabins cross the Géant Glacier and snow valley, a span of 2831 m between supports.
 Although the cables sag by some 255 m, the cabins still have a clearance of some 300 m to the glacier underneath.

 Between the rocks of the Large and the Small Flambeau, three 315 m long steel cables are installed, which take over the role of the cable support (Pylône suspendu / Suspended Support Pillar).
 During construction, it was decided to build this unique configuration, because the glacier is unsuitable for high tower construction.
 Between the anchors of these cables at either side, there is a difference in elevation of 136 m, resulting in these cables having a horizontal inclination of some 23° to the direction of the tramway.

 From this support the cable car runs 447 m to Pointe Helbronner (3466 m elevation).

-The two peaks have their own cable car system connecting them to their nearby villages.
-The French Téléphérique de l'Aiguille du Midi connects the peak of Aiguille du Midi to the village of Chamonix, while the Italian Skyway Monte Bianco (Funivie Monte Bianco) connects the peak of Pointe Helbronner to the village of La Palud, just north of Courmayeur.